bioinfocz/exp_heatmap/README.md

 ```

-## 3. Usage, examples and prepared scripts
+## 3. ExP Heatmap as command-line tool

 ### Get the data